-According to the Innovation Report About 10% of Israeli Employees Work in the High-Tech Sector, and they are Responsible for: 15% of Israel’s Gross Domestic Product (GDP), 25% of the Total Income Tax Paid In Israel and 43% of Exports.
-The report also notes that a third of the university students are studying scientific subjects and have a potential to integrate into the high-tech sector, while only about 45% of the employers are willing recruit junior employees.
+According to the Innovation Report, About 10% of Israeli Employees Work in the High-Tech Sector, and they are Responsible for: 15% of Israel’s Gross Domestic Product (GDP), 25% of the Total Income Tax Paid In Israel, and 43% of Exports.
+The report also notes that a third of the university students are studying scientific subjects and have the potential to integrate into the high-tech sector, while only about 45% of the employers are willing to recruit junior employees.
 Therefore, without a change in perception by the sector’s employers – the junior problem will only get worse.

 Among the significant highlights of the report:

 - Over the past five years, the number of new start-ups established annually in Israel fell from 1,400 in 2014 to 850 in 2019, and it is estimated that just 520 new start-ups were established in 2020.

 - Where will tens of thousands of graduates holding high-tech professional degrees work?
 One in every four students in Israel is studying for a bachelor’s degree in technological fields, including engineering or computer science.
 An influx of new graduates could exacerbate the existing “entry-level” problem.
 By 2030, more than 20-25 thousand employees with limited or no experience are expected to join the high-tech sector each year, but according to the Israel Innovation Authority and Start-Up Nation Central’s Human Capital Report, only 45% of companies recruit “junior employees.”